 A quality cutting mat protects your work surface and ensures clean, straight cuts.
 Choose a mat with grid lines that help you with measuring.
-Precision knives with replaceable blades are essential for neatly finishing parts.
+Precision knives with replaceable blades are indispensable for neatly finishing parts.
 Invest in different sizes for different tasks.

 How do you organize your model building workspace for maximum efficiency?